 The Working World

-- Start investing in 401(k)s, stock purchase plans, employee stock options, and other tax-advantaged accounts as soon as possible.
+- When you begin working, start investing in 401(k)s, stock purchase plans, IRAs and other tax-advantaged accounts as soon as possible.
 Small contributions made at an early age are much more valuable than large contributions made a few years before retirement.
+(After all, it’s never too early to save for retirement.)

 - Learn about your company’s fringe benefits.
 Large employers often have tuition assistance plans, free employee counseling, mass transit commuting assistance, and other tax-free perks that might not be common knowledge around the water cooler.
 Visit human resources for a chat about what your company offers, or check out your company’s website.